How to Clean Nonstick Pans

 Follow these simple steps to get your new HexClad pan in great shape before you begin cooking:

-• Heat your pan over medium-low heat for about 30 seconds.
+- Heat your pan over medium-low heat for about 30 seconds.

-• Increase the heat to medium and continue to heat the pan for 1 to 2 minutes.
+- Increase the heat to medium and continue to heat the pan for 1 to 2 minutes.
 Remove from the heat and let cool.

-• Use a paper towel to wipe excess oil from the pan.
+- Use a paper towel to wipe excess oil from the pan.
 If you’re planning to cook right away, proceed with the recipe.
 Otherwise, wipe well and store.

 Let the pan cool completely on the stovetop before cleaning.
-If the pan is still hot and hits cold water, it can cause thermal shock, which can ruin your pan overtime..
+If the pan is still hot and hits cold water, it can cause thermal shock, which can ruin your pan over time.

-1. Do: Use hot, soapy water and a regular sponge to wash your HexClad pans.
+Do: Use hot, soapy water and a regular sponge to wash your HexClad pans.

 Once the pan has cooled after cooking, the best bet for the longevity of your pans and removing any residue on the surface is hot, soapy water and a regular sponge.
 Because of the nonstick coating on HexClad pans, they should be relatively easy to clean.

-2. Do: Put your nonstick HexClad pans in the dishwasher.
+Do: Put your nonstick HexClad pans in the dishwasher.

 If there’s one appliance that has revolutionized the home kitchen, it might just be the dishwasher.
 Yes, HexClad and other nonstick pans are pretty easy to clean in the sink, but what’s even better is that you can put them in the dishwasher.
 Be aware that using a dishwasher may cause pots and pans to dull or blacken over time.
-Dishwasher detergents are increasingly phosphate-free, which may cause etching or pockmarks in the metal.
-All this said, if convenience matters most to you, the dishwasher is a great helper in cleaning your nonstick pans.
+Dishwasher detergents are increasingly phosphate-free, which may also cause etching or pockmarks in the metal.
+All this said, if convenience matters most to you, the dishwasher is a great helper in cleaning your Hybrid nonstick pans.

-1. Don’t: Assume that high heat is best.
+Don’t: Assume that high heat is best.

 HexClad pans do best over low to medium heat.
-High heat can cause oil to burn and cause build up on your pans.
+High heat can cause oil to burn and cause buildup on your pans.
 This can make the pans harder to clean.